About the Refuge

 Refuge Project Size and Lands

-The approved refuge boundary for Stone Lakes NWR — the area within which the FWS is authorized (depending on willing landowners) to acquire, protect, and manage land — is 17,640 acres.
-Within the approved boundary, the FWS owns or manages 6,550 acres.
-Another 5,000 acres are already owned by Sacramento County and several state agencies.
+The approved refuge boundary for Stone Lakes NWR — the area within which the FWS is authorized to acquire, protect, and manage land — is 17,640 acres.
+Currently within the approved boundary, the FWS owns or manages 6,550 acres.

 The refuge works only with willing landowners and is required by federal law to pay fair market value when acquiring an interest in the property.
 Thanks to these willing landowners and a number of cooperating agencies, the 6,550 acres under FWS management at Stone Lakes NWR include: